dcluna/code-challenges/bob-bot/README.md

 * Bob should be able to listen, and respond to both the public lobby, and his own private messages.
 * Private Messages - Each user should be able to send/receive private messages.
 * Write tests to assess the above is working correctly.

+#### Results

+Done as asked, but with a different UI: it replicates an IRC chatroom.
+This was done mostly to avoid Bob from spamming the public room whenever someone says something (all directed messages are private in this implementation).

+There are unit tests for the Chatroom class (encapsulating the main logic for the chatroom), but I refrained from making system tests as they would be a little more time-consuming than expected for this exercise.